DevMountain/ecommerce/README.md

 Now go to each of your product endpoints and put the necessary Mongoose logic to [Create](http://mongoosejs.com/docs/api.html#model_Model.create), [Read](http://mongoosejs.com/docs/api.html#model_Model.find), [findById](http://mongoosejs.com/docs/api.html#model_Model.findById),  [Update](http://mongoosejs.com/docs/api.html#model_Model.findByIdAndUpdate) and [Delete](http://mongoosejs.com/docs/api.html#model_Model.findByIdAndRemove) products.
 Refer to those links for documentation.

-**Breakpoint**: At this point you should be able to manipulate the product data via your Express endpoints just like you could when MongoJS was installed.
+**TestPoint**: At this point you should be able to manipulate the product data via your Express endpoints just like you could when MongoJS was installed.
 Test this using POSTMan and the command line or RoboMongo.
 After you test the endpoints, go to your front-end product interface (if you were able to build it yesterday) and make sure that the interface still works and manipulates the data like you expect.
 You may have to update your data models on the front-end to match the model we just set up with Mongoose.

 The next step will integrate your backend to the front-end application that you built yesterday.
 You will also expand the application to include new functionality.